surniaulula/wpsso-wc-metadata/readme.txt

 = 1.6.0-dev.2 =

-(TBD) Refactored the add-on class to extend WpssoAddOn.
+(2020/10/07) Refactored the add-on class to extend a new WpssoAddOn abstract class.

 = 1.5.1 =